ShabdKumar/Angular-TheCompleteGuide_2023-Edition/README.md

 { path: '', redirectTo: '/somewhere-else', pathMatch: 'full' }
 ```
 Now, you only get redirected, if the full path is `''` .

+## Install RxJS

+In order to follow along smoothly with the course examples, make sure you install RxJS v6 by running

+`npm install --save rxjs@6`

+In addition, also install the rxjs-compat package:

+`npm install --save rxjs-compat`